How about 5 minutes a day of deep rest?

 The information above is a simple form of practice.
 There are many resources that can support you in developing your practice.
 Some people like to take classes and even local colleges are now offering courses.
 As more corporations jump on the mindfulness bandwagon, your workplace may even consider bringing programs on site.
 Here are some more resources you may consider:

 8 Minute Meditation Expanded: Quiet Your Mind.
 Change Your Life.
 Victor Davich.
-A basic beginners guide, newly revised.
+A basic beginners guide.

 How to do Mindfulness Meditation: A very simple step by step explanation of the process.
 Remember, you can vary a practice to suit your needs, these steps are guidelines.

 How to Do It.
-From Mindful Magazine.
+Mindful Magazine has dozens of articles on getting started with a practice that works for you.
 A few basics and a reminder – you do not have to sit on a cushion on the floor.
 Posture matters, but you can be seated in a chair.

 Guided Meditation from Calm Space.
 15 minutes.